 - details of volunteers, visitors, committee members and statutory office holders

 - details about occupational health and safety

 The type of personal information DSCV collects depends on the nature of the contact with DSCV.
+Other government organisations including, agencies, local councils or statutory bodies may refer client enquiries to DSCV.
 In some cases, as permitted by privacy legislation, DSCV may collect sensitive personal information, particularly with clients during the assessment of suitability and mediation processes.

 Why does DSCV collect information?